Jonas Adjetey: International career

 Adjetey was called up to the Ghana U-20 team for the first time in May 2022, to represent them in the 2022 Maurice Revello Tournament.
 He made his debut for them, and played the full 90 minutes, on 30 May 2022 against Mexico U-23.
 In the tournament's second match against Indonesia U-20 he came on as substitute.

 Adjetey made his Ghana national team debut on 15 October 2024 in an Africa Cup of Nations qualifier against Sudan at the Benina Martyrs Stadium in Libya.
 He substituted Mohammed Salisu in the 73rd minute, as Sudan won 2–0.

-In the World Cup qualifiers against Madagascar played in Morocco on 24th March 2025, Adjetey replaced injured Jerome Opoku in the 83rd which Ghana won 3-0.
+In the World Cup qualifiers against Madagascar played in Morocco on 24 March 2025, Adjetey replaced injured Jerome Opoku in the 83rd which Ghana won 3–0.

+On 2 June 2026, Adjetey was named in head coach Carlos Queiroz's 26-man squad for the 2026 FIFA World Cup.